tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Removed featured

 * autoconfiguration of repositories based on SRV DNS fields (it was not working anymore anyway)

+Caveat

+* [CAV] WaptExit is not started automatically on shutdown on Linux or MacOS (current issue with systemd / launched integration)

 WAPT-1.8.1-6758 (2020-03-06)
 ----------------------------